albarakaofficial22/website/README.md

-# Al Baraka Supermarket Website
+# Al Baraka Supermarket Official Website

 ## Description
 A beautiful, modern website for Al Baraka Supermarket featuring a fresh vegetable-inspired color scheme.
 The website showcases the store's products, services, and contact information with a clean, responsive design.